locationtech/geowave/python/src/main/python/README.md

 ### Building API documentation
 This project has been documented using Python docstrings.
 These can be used to generate full API documentation in HTML form.
 To generate the documentation, perform the following steps:
- - Ensure that the GeoWave Py4J Java Gateway Server is running: `geowave python rungateway`
+ - Ensure that the GeoWave Py4J Java Gateway Server is running: `geowave util python rungateway`
  - Generate documentation: `pdoc --html pygw`

  Note: This command requires that the python virtual environment is active and that the `pygw` requirements have been installed.
 This will generate API documentation in the `html/pygw` directory.